Free digital copy

 According to Morgaine Gaye, food futurologist, we should give up the idea of a return to ‘normal’.
 “I don’t think anything will go back to what it was,” she tells Speciality Food.
 “You often hear people say ‘I can’t wait for things to get back to normal.’
 That’s not going to ever happen again.
 This is normal.”

-In some cases, Covid has simply solidified trends that were already taking shape.
+In some cases, Covid has simply solidified consumer behaviours that were already taking shape.
 Online food shopping was making marginal gains, but since the pandemic hit it has soared to record highs.
-As Covid-19 fades, online shopping will continue – though not to as great an extent.
+As Covid-19 fades and physical stores make a comeback without the need for social distancing, online shopping will continue – though not to as great an extent.

-“The pandemic accelerated the growth of online shopping, and whilst we expect to see some slowing of the trend, we don’t expect it to return to pre-Covid levels,” explains Michael Freedman, senior shopper insight manager at IGD.
-Independents have found success with click and collect, delivery and even drive-through models, creating new ways to cater to customers locally and nationally as demand for their products grew.
+“The coronavirus pandemic accelerated the growth of online shopping, and whilst we expect to see some slowing of the trend, we don’t expect it to return to pre-Covid levels,” explains Michael Freedman, senior shopper insight manager at IGD.
+Independents have found success with digital experiences, such as click and collect, delivery and even drive-through models, creating new ways to cater to customers locally and nationally as demand for their products grew.

-While the online trend will continue, Kevin Flynn, director of retail strategy at ThoughtWorks, believes real-world experiences are “far from dead”.
+While the online trend will continue, Kevin Flynn, director of retail strategy at ThoughtWorks, believes virtual experiences won’t be the only thing customers are craving – real-world experiences are “far from dead”.
 A recent survey by Gekko corroborates this, with 70% of respondents planning to visit stores as much or more than pre-pandemic once non-essential retail reopens.
 “As we emerge from the pandemic there will be a surge in people wanting to get outside and engage with eating and shopping once again,” Kevin says.

 One trend that may vanish in the post-Covid world, however, is the big weekly shop.
 Once consumers feel safe enough to visit the shops more often, this will bring a return of the ‘top-up’ shop.
 But Michael believes this will create new opportunities for indies.
 “This return to top-up shopping and a growth in confidence to ‘shop around’ is an opportunity for specialist retailers, especially as provenance and supporting local businesses is a shopper priority, which once again, has been driven by the pandemic.”

-Speciality Food has documented the rise of the health shopper over the course of the pandemic, but it’s important to note that this trend will stay relevant in a post-Covid world.
+Speciality Food has documented the rise of the health shopper over the course of the Covid-19 crisis, but it’s important to note that this trend will stay relevant in a post-pandemic world.

 The immunity trend will also be of particular interest to the everyday consumer.
 “Everything will be immunity – ‘with added immunity’, ‘this helps with your immunity’.
 That’ll be the newest marketing watch word,” Morgaine says.